mybatis/TBD/README.md

 </dependency>
 ```

 If you are using an older version you need to register the type handlers manually.
+These are latest since Mybatis 3.4.2.

 ```xml
 <typeHandlers>